EVerest/everest-core/modules/API/README.md

 - **datetime** contains a string representation of the current UTC datetime in RFC3339 format
 - **discharged_energy_wh** contains the energy fed into the power grid by the EV in Wh
 - **latest_total_w** contains the latest total power reading over all phases in Watt
+- **uk_random_delay_remaining_s** Remaining time of a currently active random delay according to UK smart charging regulations.
+Not set if no delay is active.
 - **state** contains the current state of the charging session, from a list of the following possible states:
     - Unplugged
     - Disabled